fullmetalchem15t/superconductors/README.md

 ## Results

 * For the linear regression model:
-  - The Unclustered model has an RMSE 19.50 K and an r2 of 0.70
+  - The Unclustered model has an RMSE 19.50 K and an r$^2$ of 0.70.
-  - When clustering the RMSE is 17.36 K and the r2 is 0.76
+  - When clustering the RMSE is 17.36 K and the r$^2$ is 0.76.
-  - Clustering did improve accuracy of linear regression model
+  - Clustering did improve accuracy of linear regression model.

 * For the gradient boosting model:
-  - The RMSE for the Unclustered model was 11.40 K
+  - The RMSE for the Unclustered model was 11.40 K and an r$^2$ of 0.90.
-  - The RMSE when clustering was 11.56 K
+  - When clustering, the RMSE is 11.56 K and the r$^2$ is 0.89.
   - Clustering did not improve accuracy of gradient boosting model.

 ## Conclusion